nickbichay/country.year/README.md

 # country.year

-Country.year easily creates a table of country-year observations in a stem-and-leaf type visualization.
+Country.year easily creates a dataframe of country-year observations in a stem-and-leaf type visualization.